codee-com/open-catalog/Checks/PWR009/README.md

 of GPUs.
 Additionally, using teams enhances performance portability, ensuring a more predictable performance no matter which compiler and hardware combination is used.

-### Actions

-Use the `target teams distribute parallel for` combined construct to offload work to the GPU using two levels of parallelism.

 ### Code example